lf-/blog/content/posts/the-postmodern-build-system.md

   verified against a hardcoded value.
 - Named based on the output hash of the derivation, which is not fixed: content-addressed.

+  Note that `ca-derivations` have had a rocky deployment timeline and have been removed from Lix.

   See [`ca-derivations`][ca-drv].